ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ###(SL) - Supported languages
-The supported languages request is used to retrieve the list of the supported source and target language pairs.
-Each **bpbd-server** at present supports only one language pair.
+The supported-languages request is used to retrieve the list of the supported source and target language pairs.
+At present, each **bpbd-server** only supports one source/target language pair.
 Being an aggregator of multiple translation services, each **bpbd-balancer** can support multiple language pairs.

 ####JSON Request format
-The request for supported languages does not extend the common base class explained in section (Common base class)[#common-base-class] with any new fields.
+The request for supported languages does not extend the common base class, explained in section [Common base class](#common-base-class), with any new fields.
 All it takes to create an (SL) request is to instantiate the base class object with the proper value of its fields.
-See the example below which has the *msg_type* set to 1, which is the message type for all (SL) requests.
+See the example below which has the *msg_type* set to 1, being the message type of (SL) requests.

 ~~~json
 {